SAP-archive/iot-edge-samples/IoT_Edge/node-red-iot-addon/README.md

 In addition to the original standard Node Red product it provides several auto-configurable flows and operators to provide to the end user the capability to integrate with the SAP Edge Services with zero code development.

-Custom subflows are provided to integrate with Persistence Service, Edge Gateway Service (including data ingestion pipeline via Edge Broker), and Extension Services
+Custom sub-flows are provided to integrate with Persistence Service, Edge Gateway Service (including data ingestion pipeline via Edge Broker), and Extension Services

 All the provided flows are UI ready, it means that you can easily build your own Edge (disconnected) dashboard with zero or low code programming.